elliottzheng/batch-face/README.md

-# Face Detection
+# Batch Face for Modern Research

-Fast and reliable face detection with [RetinaFace](https://arxiv.org/abs/1905.00641).
+## 🚧Under Construction, not available now. 🚧

-This repo provides the out-of-box RetinaFace detector.
+This repo provides the out-of-box face detection and face alignment with batch input support and enables real-time application on CPU.

+## Features
+1. Batch input support for faster data processing.
+2. Smart API.
+3. Ultra fast.

 ### Requirements